New England Aster - Seeds & Bare Root Plant

 Options:

-Bare Root Plants can be planted into loose soil in the Fall or Spring and kept moist until new growth emerges.
+Bare Root Plants: Plant into loose soil in the fall or spring and keep moist until new growth emerges.

 Hardiness: Zone 3-8